rajannpatel/ubuntupbx/README.md

     ##### This firewall rule allows ingress SIP traffic from the Google Fiber ISP

-    Change the `isp-googlefiber` name and `--source-ranges="136.32.0.0/11"` to reflect the public IPv4 ranges of FoIP and VoIP SIP endpoints.
+    - Change the `isp-googlefiber` name and `--source-ranges="136.32.0.0/11"` as needed, for the public IPv4 ranges of FoIP and VoIP SIP endpoints.
+    - Repeat this step for every ISP where SIP endpoints will be connecting coming from.<br><br>

     ```bash
     gcloud compute firewall-rules create isp-googlefiber \